Archihub-App/archihub.github.io/src/content/docs/en/perfil/recortes.md

 description: ''
 ---

-Snippets are one of the most exciting features of ArchiHub.
+Snippets are one of the most exciting features of ArchiHUB.
 They are similar to bookmarks, but unlike bookmarks, which save the entire resource or document, with snippets you can select a specific area of the document, an audio fragment, or a few sentences in a video transcript.
 As its name suggests, it allows you to save snippets of your favorite fragments while exploring the file to return to them later.

 For each type of content that supports the snipping functionality, the process is slightly different.
 Let's see how you can start trimming snippets: